AlionaN/Calendar/README.md

 Hello,
-It`s application for team`s calendar.
+It's application for team's calendar.
 You can track events by members.

 After downloading you need to install modules.